selimslab/selimslab.github.io/_NOTES/arts/philosophy/death.md

 What’s unusual about medical professionals is not how much treatment they get when faced with a terminal illness—but how little.

 There will be no heroics, and I will go gentle into that good night.
 Like my mentor Charlie.
 Like my cousin Torch.
 Like my fellow doctors.

+---

+The present moment is all we have, no one can lose the past or the future, for how can one lose something that's not theirs?

+Then the longest and the shortest life are the same, for you can only lose the present moment